yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

     - This does not need to take into account any conversion rates from assets to shares.
 But should know that any limit under uint256 max may get converted to shares and should not be high enough to overflow  on multiplication.

     **Best Practices**:
-    - MAke sure to implement setter functions for any deposit limit or whitelist's that are enforced.
+    - Make sure to implement setter functions for any deposit limit or whitelist's that are enforced.

     **Example**: